kanaad-lims/Torch-Transform-Inspector/README.md

 Visualize and debug **torchvision image transforms** step-by-step using matplotlib.

-This library helps you *see* exactly how each transform in your augmentation pipeline affects an image — something that is otherwise hard to reason about.
+This library helps you *see* exactly how each transform in your augmentation pipeline affects an image.

 View the library on [PyPi](https://pypi.org/project/torch-transform-inspect/)